susfungit/compare-llms/README.md

 - Some models may require access approval or billing setup with the provider.
 - If you encounter errors, check your API keys and provider access.
 - To add or remove models, simply edit the `models_config.json` file and restart the app.
+- LLM requests are executed in parallel using Python's `concurrent.futures` (part of the standard library, no extra install needed).

 ## License
 MIT